Morning Links

 Courage is forward-looking.
 What can I overcome?
 Who can I become?
 What good can I do in the world?
 That kind of shit.

 Courage is switched on, fear is switched off.
+Courage is life, fear is death.

 Is fear a death instinct?
 Was it Kierkegaard who coined the term death instinct?